zkintro/zkintro/content/it/temp.md

 We have turned what was originally a problem of cryptography or math - defining and making a cryptographic hash function secure - into one of programming.
 To see why this is extremely powerful, consider some of the following examples.

-Abbiamo trasformato quello che era un problema di crittografia o matematica — definire e rendere sicura una funzione di hash — in un problema di programmazione.
+Abbiamo trasformato quello che era un problema di crittografia o matematica (definire e rendere sicura una funzione di hash) in un problema di programmazione.
 Per capire perchè questo è estremamente potente, considera i seguenti esempi.

-We can now prove that we know the private data that results in a certain hash\[^17].
+We can now prove that we know the private data that results in a certain hash [^17].
 This means you can prove that you are in possession of a certain message, such as an important document, without revealing the message itself.

-Ora possiamo dimostrare di conoscere il dato privato che genera un determinato hash\[^17].
+Ora possiamo dimostrare di conoscere il dato privato che genera un determinato hash [^17].
 Questo significa che puoi provare di avere un certo messaggio, come un documento importante, senza mostrarlo.

 To better understand the power of doing general-purpose computing, let's take a closer look at group signature.
 Group signatures are a way for a group of individuals to sign a document together, without revealing who they are.
-For example, the Federalist Papers were signed by the pseudonym Publius which represented multiple individuals\[^18].
+For example, the Federalist Papers were signed by the pseudonym Publius which represented multiple individuals [^18].
 Just like in the case of the SHA256 hash function, there's a way to express group signatures with cryptography and math.
 This is very impressive and took a lot of cryptographic engineering to develop.
-But with general-purpose ZKPs anyone can express the same thing in just a few dozen lines of Circom, a programming language for ZKPs, code\[^19].
+But with general-purpose ZKPs anyone can express the same thing in just a few dozen lines of Circom, a programming language for ZKPs, code [^19].

 Per capire meglio la potenza della computazione general-purpose, guardiamo più da vicino le firme di gruppo.
 Le _group signature_ permettono a più persone di firmare un documento insieme, senza rivelare chi sono.
-Ad esempio, i Federalist Papers furono firmati dallo pseudonimo "Publius", che rappresentava più autori\[^18].
+Ad esempio, i Federalist Papers furono firmati dallo pseudonimo "Publius", che rappresentava più autori [^18].
 Come per la funzione SHA256, è possibile rappresentare le firme di gruppo tramite crittografia e matematica. È un risultato straordinario, frutto di grande ingegneria crittografica.
-Ma con ZKPs general-purpose, chiunque può esprimere lo stesso concetto con poche decine di righe in Circom, un linguaggio di programmaione per scrivere ZKPs\[^19].
+Ma con ZKPs general-purpose, chiunque può esprimere lo stesso concetto con poche decine di righe in Circom, un linguaggio di programmaione per scrivere ZKPs [^19].

 Due to its general nature, we can easily make ad hoc constructions.
 For example, you might have an ID card that has your full name, address, and other personal information.
 To enter an event, you might need to be over 18 and have a valid ticket.
 You might not want a random person or online system to see your address or risk having your ID stolen.
 With ZKPs you can prove that:

 Grazie alla loro natura generale, possiamo costruire facilmente soluzioni su misura.
 Ad esempio, potresti avere una carta d’identità con nome, indirizzo e altri dati personali.
 Per accedere a un evento potresti dover dimostrare di avere più di 18 anni e un biglietto valido.
 Ma potresti non voler mostrare il tuo indirizzo o rischiare che ti venga rubato il documento.
 Con le ZKPs puoi dimostrare che:

 - Possiedi un documento valido
-- È stato emesso da un ente autorizzato negli ultimi 5 anni
+- Il documento è stato emesso da un ente autorizzato negli ultimi 5 anni
-- Non è stato revocato o denunciato
+- Il documento non è stato revocato o denunciato come rubato nell'ultimo periodo
 - Hai più di 18 anni
 - Hai acquistato un biglietto valido per l’evento
 - Il biglietto non è già stato usato

+All without revealing any single fact about yourself other than what is listed above.

 Tutto ciò senza rivelare nessuna informazione personale oltre a quelle elencate.